-(b) PML-N Government (2013-2018)
+3.2.2.
+PML-N Government (2013-2018)

 In June and July of 2013, the newly elected government (PML-N) cleared the entire stock of circular debt (Rs 480 billion) using budgetary support as well as direct liquidity injection of Rs 342 billion.
-However, there was little focus on reforming the expensive generation mix8.
+However, there was little focus on reforming the expensive generation mix.
 Similarly, no serious effort was made to remove inefficiencies in the system.
-Instead NEPRA revised the T &D loss target upwards (from 13.19 percent to 15.23 percent in FY2016) under government advice, reducing incentive (if any) for improvement (Cheema, 2020).
-Policymakers again choose for the quick fix, that is, to settle payables.
+Instead NEPRA revised the T &D loss target upwards (from 13.19 percent to 15.23 percent in FY2016) under government advice; reducing incentive (if any) for improvement (Cheema, 2020).
+Policy-makers again choose for the quick fix, that is, to settle payables.